 The Honda Power Equipment 660780 Two Stage Snow Blower stands out when handling gravel driveways.
 The snow blower is highly powerful, ensuring that snow is cleared quickly.

-Its electric start mode makes it easy to use, even in the harshest of winter conditions.
+Its electric start mode makes it easy to use, even in the harshest winter conditions.
 The auger height is adjustable, thus accommodating different sizes of gravel driveways without causing damage.

 • Best Electric Option: EGO SNT2400